The human eye is a spectacularly complex organ that is fascinating to behold. Take a closer look at the structure and function of your eyes.

 If you draw an X on the wall and a short way over put a dot, cover your left eye and look at the X and then move that dot in and out, at some point the dot will disappear.

 You can prove you have a blind spot.
 If you draw an X on the wall and a short way over put a dot, cover your left eye and look at the X and then move that dot in and out, at some point the dot will disappear.
-And now you can put the dot right in front of your blind spot.
+Now you can put the dot right in front of your blind spot.
 When both eyes function, you’re totally unaware of it.

 The Retina’s Receptors

 The retina actually contains all the receptors for vision.
 It retains something called rods and cones.
 The rods, of which there are about 120 million in each eye, are photoreceptors shaped like a cylinder, and they receive black and light information only.
 They can see in shades of gray and they can see in very dim light.
 If you go out at night, one thing you’ll notice is that when it gets very dark, you lose your color vision.
-The cones are the color receptors.
-Now the rods increase in number in your peripheral vision.
+The cones are the color receptors, and the rods increase in number in your peripheral vision.

 A Window into Your Neurovascular System